Empowering T cells with tumor-specific T cell receptors (TCR-Ts)

 Clinical status of Medigene’s TCR therapies

-In March 2018, Medigene announced the start of the Phase I/II clinical trial with its TCR-T therapy MDG1011 for the treatment of various types of blood cancers.
-It is planned to include approximately 92 blood cancer patients with acute myeloid leukemia (AML), myelodysplastic syndrome (MDS) or multiple myeloma (MM).
-MDG1011 is Medigene's first clinical TCR-T immunotherapy product candidate and the trial with MDG1011 is the first clinical trial with a TCR-T therapy in Germany.
+End of March 2018, Medigene announced the start of the Phase I/II clinical trial with TCR-T cell immunotherapy MDG1011 for the treatment of various types of blood cancer.
+MDG1011 is Medigene’s first clinical TCR-T immunotherapy product candidate and the trial with MDG1011 is the first clinical trial with a TCR-T therapy in Germany.